-Comment [OF8]: This is too clumsy.
-Separate the issues raised here for clarity.
 Africa to Europe, in West and Central African regions, the flow of trafficking is generally cyclical as all of them serve as origin, transit and destination (Egede, 2010).

-IOM (2001) estimateds that trafficking in human beings is a huge billion-dollar industry worldwide.
+IOM (2001) estimates that trafficking in human beings is a huge billion-dollarindustry worldwide.
 These figures (about 30 to 32 billion US dollars) have been rated as the largest source of profit for organized crime behind international trade in illicit drugs and weapons.
 Nigeria has been described as a centre of trafficking in human beings especially women and children (UNODC, 2006).
 The country has become a source, route, transit and destination country for trafficked children and one of the major countries of origin for trafficked women and the only African country with such an unenviable record (UNODC, 2006).

-On the other hand, the United Nations Children's Education Fund (UNICEF) in 2003 (cited in Morka, 2009), on the other hand estimated that between 10,000 and 15,000 West African children worked on cocoa plantations in various cocoa farms across Africa and that there were close to 15 million children engaged in child labour in Nigeria.
-Out of this 15 million, close to 40%, i.e 8 million were are at the risk of being trafficked (Morka, 2009).
-67 Sixty-seven children being trafficked from, Niger State to Lagos state via containerized truck for distribution as house helps and street hawkers to various people were intercepted by law enforcement agents (Morka, 2009).
+United Nations Children's Education Fund (UNICEF) in 2003 (cited in Morka, 2009) on the other hand estimated that between 10,000 and 15,000 West African children work on cocoa plantations in various cocoa farms across Africa, and that there are close to 15 million children engaged in child labour in Nigeria.
+Out of this 15 million, close to 40% i.e 8 million are at the risk of being trafficked (Morka, 2009).
+67 children being trafficked from, Niger State to Lagos state via containerized truck for distribution as house helps and street hawkers to various people were intercepted by law enforcements agents (Morka, 2009).
 More so, 190 Beninos children trafficked into Nigeria were rescued from slave camp in Ogun State and handed over to their country by the Nigeria Police (Morka, 2009).
-Furthermore, Morka (2009), notesed that there has been a significant increase in the activities of internal traffickers ranging from using orphanages as fronts for child trafficking to exploiting the deaf and dumb, using them to beg for alms on major streets or bus stops.
+Furthermore, Morka (2009), noted that there has been a significant increase in the activities of internal traffickers ranging from using orphanages as fronts for child trafficking, to exploiting the deaf and dumb, using them to beg for alms on major streets or bus stops.

-According to Osakwe (2009), trafficking from Nigeria is especially well organized, and centres around a female figure called "mama", who plays a key role in persuading young women to leave their homes.
-He notesed that victims awere recruited using deception, physical threats or payments made to their families.
-Also, girls have been noted to be particularly easily preferred because they are more marketable, as well as being easily persuaded (Osakwe, 2009).
+According to Osakwe (2009), trafficking from Nigeria is especially well organized, and centres around a female figure called "mama" who plays a key role in persuading young women to leave their homes.
+He noted that victims are recruited by means of deception, physical threats or payments made to their families.
+Also girls have been noted to be particularly easily preferred because they are more marketable, as well as being easily persuaded (Osakwe, 2009).

-Insourcing for these victims of human trafficking, Osakwe (2007) reported that insourcing for these victims of human trafficking they awere obtained through trafficking agents, parents, looking who look for sponsors for their daughters, girls who were looking for sponsors by themselves with or without the knowledge of their family members (mostly from polygamous families), traffickers searching for victims by themselves, and victims that awere trafficked by their close friends and relations ranging from brothers, sisters, uncles, aunts, etc., who lived abroad and visited or sentel message back home asking for such girls to join them with the hope of better future.
+In sourcing for these victims of human trafficking, Osakwe (2007) reported that they are obtained through trafficking agents, parents who look for sponsors for their daughters, girls who look for sponsors by themselves with or without the knowledge of their family member (mostly from polygamous families) traffickers searching for victims by themselves, and victims that are trafficked by their close friends and relations ranging from brothers, sisters, uncles, aunts, etc. who live abroad and visit or send message back home asking for such girls to join them with hope of better future.